jouniverse/youtube-downloader/README.md

    - Click the extension icon
    - The backend URL is auto-filled to `http://127.0.0.1:8765/api/download`
-   - Server status is automatically checked - you'll see if it's running
    - Click "Check Server Status" to refresh, or "Test Connection" for details
    - Click "Save Settings" when done